January 13

 Project iWA

-Project iWA launched in late 2022 and at the time of writing this blog, more than 3,000 people have already registered.
+Project iWA launched in late 2022 and at the time of writing this blog, close to 5,000 people have already registered.
 Feedback from all those participants has already led to a change in the development roadmap.

 The first goal is to deliver a TX/RX solution.
 This will allow you to keep your precious monitor loudspeakers and headphones, the ones you have carefully chosen and cherish....